-In addition to the amounts included in deferred revenue as of September 30, 2022, \$71,596 of revenue may be recognized from remaining performance obligations, of which \$2,771 was related to software and products.
-We expect the majority of this software and products revenue to be recognized during fiscal 2023.
-Most of this software and products revenue is associated with renewals of term licenses which have not yet expired.
-The majority of the services revenue is related to other professional services which may be recognized over the next twelve months but is contingent upon a number of factors, including customers' needs and Metallic.
+In addition to the amounts included in deferred revenue as of December 31, 2022, \$83,322 of revenue may be recognized from remaining performance obligations, of which \$9,614 was related to software and products.
+We expect the majority of this software and products revenue to be recognized during the next twelve months.
+The majority of this software and products revenue is associated with renewals of subscription licenses which have not yet expired.
+The majority of the services revenue is related to professional services and Metallic contracts that are committed but billed annually.

-4. Net Income per Common Share
+4. Net Income (Loss) per Common Share